 - A significant portion of the cast of The Wotch is based on friends of the authors.

-- Davan, the central character of Something Positive is based on his creator R. K. Milholland as he was several years before starting the strip, and most of the rest of the cast are Milholland's friends and family.
+- Davan, the central character, is based on comic creator R. K. Milholland as he was several years before starting the strip, and most of the rest of the cast are Milholland's friends and family.
 To start with, "80-90%" of the story was based on reality, but it has diverged significantly since.

 - In universe, Davan based the villain of a play that he re-wrote off of his father, Fred, justifying it as needing the villain to be the most interesting person in the play.